 ‘How a Wife Should Undress': Dubious Advice From 1930s Strippers

-We’ve all met them, at one time or another: those self-satisfied, wrong-headed individuals who assert, despite all evidence to the contrary, that the world was a better, simpler, more civilized place “back then.”
+We’ve all met them: those self-satisfied individuals who assert, despite all evidence to the contrary, that the world was a better, simpler, more civilized place “back then.”
 Exactly when “back then” might have been is, of course, always a little unclear.
 Ten years ago?
 Fifty?
-A nice, round century ago, perhaps?
+A nice, round century, perhaps?
 You know, before that pesky 19th Amendment was ratified?

 After all, isn’t it reasonable to assume that a key reason behind the ballooning divorce rate, then and now, might very well be the American male’s cluelessness about how to proceed after the disrobing is complete?